arminnh/ma2-csai-deep-reinforcement-learning/README.md

 #  Human-level control through deep reinforcement learning
 > Project for the course [Capita Selecta Computer Science: Artificial Intelligence](https://onderwijsaanbod.kuleuven.be/syllabi/e/H05N0AE.htm#activetab=doelstellingen_idm1514848) at KU Leuven

-### Plan for presentation
+### Plan for presentation (30 min)
-1. Short intro to reinforcement learning works (5 mins)
+1. Short intro to reinforcement learning works (2/3 min)
-2. Short intro to neural networks and in particular Convolutional neural networks (5 mins)
+2. Short intro to neural networks and in particular Convolutional neural networks (2/3 min)
 3. Explanation of deep reinforcement learning.
 Discuss how the two previous topics can be combined into one.
+(12 min)
-4. Demo
+4. Demo (10 min)
 5. What comes after deep reinforcement learning?
 Small talk about curiosity learning.
-[Curious Reinforcment Learning](https://www.quantamagazine.org/clever-machines-learn-how-to-be-curious-20170919/)
+[Curious Reinforcment Learning](https://www.quantamagazine.org/clever-machines-learn-how-to-be-curious-20170919/) (2 min)

 ### Demo based on project
 Application of deep reinforcement learning for self driving cars in a virtual world.